NicolasWealth/agentic-fuzzer/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-The core reasoning loop is powered by **Claude Sonnet**, which analyzes each endpoint's HTTP method, path semantics, parameter names, and likely backend behavior to select the most plausible attack vectors — not just throw a wordlist at the wall.
+The core reasoning loop is powered by **Claude Sonnet**, which analyzes each endpoint's HTTP method, path semantics, parameter names, and likely backend behavior to select the most plausible attack vectors, not just throw a wordlist at the wall.

 ---